alesh-kajzar/luxonis-test/README.md

 </kbd>

 ### Web observer
-The web observer is a Vite/React application that connects to a websocket port and shows list of last messages either sent from server or a client.
+The web observer is a Vite/React application that connects to a Websocket port and shows list of last messages either sent from server or a client.
 Arrow down means server response, arrow up means client request.

 <kbd>
 <img src="https://github.com/alesh-kajzar/luxonis-test/assets/3010825/8355295e-673b-4f63-b8a4-bb47aa132367" />
 </kbd>

+As the web observer is a **bonus task**, I decided to send messages as full strings for a simplification.
+I also realise that this implementation would show only those requests that are sent during the time the website is running.
+If a history woud be necessary (which is often the case), I would save the messages into a file or a database instead.